pub-calculator-io/time-calculator/readme.md

-# Time Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Time Calculator Widget for WordPress

 This free time calculator allows you to add and subtract time values using days, hours, minutes, and seconds.
 Learn about the different concepts of time here as well.